 Resource Groups uses a REST-compliant API that you can use to perform the following types of operations.

 Create, Read, Update, and Delete (CRUD) operations on resource groups and resource query entities

 Applying, editing, and removing tags from resource groups

 Resolving resource group member ARNs so they can be returned as search results

 Getting data about resources that are members of a group

-Searching AWS resources based on a resource query
+Searching Amazon Web Services resources based on a resource query